summyalena/YouthSummit/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This project is developed as a capstone project to put to test all we have learnt during the module.
+> This project is developed as a capstone project for Microverse.
 It is a youth non-profit organization that creates awareness for an up-coming conference for the youths.
 This project is done in fulfillment to the requirements Microverse has made.

 ## Description